snowdrop/spring-boot-quickstart-istio/README.md

 }
 ```

-# On OpenShift
+## On OpenShift

-- Start a Minishift VM on MacOS using Xhyve hypervisor and where Openshift 3.7 will be installed
+- Start a Minishift VM on MacOS using Xhyve hypervisor and where OpenShift 3.7 will be installed
 ```bash
 minishift --profile istio-demo config set image-caching true minishift --profile istio-demo config set memory 3GB